 Use oils instead of lotion.
 Many lotions dry out the skin.
 When you get out of a bath or shower apply organic, unrefined oil to your skin instead of lotion.
 It’s best to apply the oil when your skin is slightly damp which will help lock the moisture in.
 Great choices for body this time of year are almond or sesame oil and for the face, jojoba oil.
 Coco butter is also a good cool weather body moisturizer.

 Hit the steam room.
 With all of the indoor heat we are exposed to this time of year it is best to avoid the sauna as it will further dry you out.
-Steam rooms are better to warm up and

 Warm baths with essential oils.
 Hot water can further dry out the skin.
 Taking a warm bath with a couple drops of your favorite essential oil is a great way nourish the skin.
 Some of my favorite scents for a fall bath include chamomile, neroli, rose geranium, and rosemary.